-Termination benefits - disclosures as for long-term benefits above, but an accounting policy should also be disclosed.
+Termination benefits - disclosures as for long-term benefits above.

 TERMINATION BENEFITS

 Recognised as an expense when the entity is committed to terminate employment or provide termination benefits from a voluntary redundancy offer, measured at the best estimate of amount required to settle the obligation.